-Radcliffe returns to Stevenson for his sixth season in 2014 and serves as the goalkeeping coach.
+Radcliffe returns to Stevenson for his seventh season in 2015 and serves as the goalkeeping coach.

 Under his tutelage, goalkeeper Ryan Flannelly was named to the All-CAC Second Team in 2009 after leading the CAC with an .853 save percentage and five shutouts.